 I finish off this article with Taiwan’s southernmost major night market, Kenting Night Market (墾丁大街夜市).

 The night market is in the main tourist village of Kenting National Park, sometimes called Kenting Main Street (墾丁大街).
-It is set up right along the highway running through town (find out what to eat at Kenting night market, the best places to stay in Kenting, and more info in my guide to Kenting National Park).
+It is set up right along the highway running through town.

 This market has beach resort vibes, so you expect fun items like gelato and drinks served it oversized plastic bottles.
 It’s probably the only night market in Taiwan where you can come in beachwear and no one will look twice.